 Fans of Japanese culture rejoice!
-Today, I am sharing eight incredible stories set in Japanese-inspired worlds that capture the spirit of Japan’s history and mythology.
-And seeing as “8” is considered a lucky number in Japan (symbolizing prosperity), these books will certainly make your reading time bright and full of promise!
+Today, I am sharing eight incredible Asian romantic fantasy books set in Japanese-inspired worlds that capture the spirit of Japan’s history and mythology.
+And seeing as “8” is considered a lucky number in Japan (symbolizing prosperity), these stories will certainly make your reading time bright and full of promise!

 Note: Any steam/heat levels mentioned below are based on the Romantic Fantasy Shelf Heat Scale.